Skip to content

 If you can, it is worth changing your schedule to allow time to walk or cycle into campus, and to get to and from the supermarket, student union society meetings, or anywhere else you need to go.
 Cities usually aren’t as big as the transport networks would have us believe, and the daily transport fares quickly add up.
 Plus, having a daily walk or cycle is great for both your mental and physical health, and you won’t need to spend money on a gym membership if you do it often enough!
 If you live too far away to walk or cycle, see if you can save by only travelling part-way, and walking the rest.

-Iman’s top tip: Use Citymapper to find the cheapest way to make your journey; whilst the default mode will provide the fastest route, you can amend the settings to find out which route will cost the least.
+Student saving top tip: Use Citymapper to find the cheapest way to make your journey; whilst the default mode will provide the fastest route, you can amend the settings to find out which route will cost the least.

 3. Prep and plan your meals

-Iman’s top tip: If cooking every day feels like a chore, save some time and make double portions that you can eat for two days in a row.
+Student saving top tip: If cooking every day feels like a chore, save some time and make double portions that you can eat for two days in a row.
 Or, if you live in a student flat, you could suggest a cooking rota with your housemates – cooking one or two meals in bulk per week is cheaper and easier than making something new just for yourself each day.

 4. Avoid buying new clothes

-You would be surprised how many worn items you can save by carrying out a simple repair task; from sewing on replacement buttons and patching up holes, to taking your worn shoes to your local cobbler.
+You’d be surprised how many worn items you can save by carrying out a simple repair task; from sewing on replacement buttons and patching up holes, to taking your worn shoes to your local cobbler.
 Whilst it’s inevitable that you’ll need a few new items from time to time, it’s important not to let this slip into a regular habit – especially when there are so many cheaper (and more sustainable) ways to shop.
 Check out your local charity shop to find second hand items going for much cheaper than you’d be able to buy them new.
 Or, you could even carry out regular clothes swaps with your friends and housemates, allowing you to switch up your wardrobe without spending a penny.
-To take it even further, look into how you might be able to host one at your university campus and involve the wider student community.
+To take it even further, look into how you might be able to host one on campus and involve the wider student community.
 After all, more participants means a broader choice of items to take home!

-Iman’s top tip: If you find yourself buying or swapping clothes because you don’t tend to wear your existing outfits anymore, it’s a good idea to have a clear-out and see what you might be able to sell.
+Student saving top tip: If you find yourself buying or swapping clothes because you don’t tend to wear your existing outfits anymore, it’s a good idea to have a clear-out and see what you might be able to sell.
 Try using Vinted or Depop to sell your unwanted items within your local area.
 That way, you can at least recover some of the money spent on new or second-hand outfits.

 5. Find cheaper ways to socialise